touch2fa/touch2fa/README.md

 ## 📄 **License**

-This project is licensed under the terms of the [MIT License](LICENSE).
+This project is licensed under the terms of the [Apache Version 2.0 License](LICENSE).

 ---